tuongroth/rate-appilcation/README.md

 ## Key Features

 ### Core Functionalities:
-- **Tools**:
+- **Timestamp Tools**:
-  - GitHub history for tracking progress.
+  - GitHub history for tracking progress:Ex Commit History (12/11 - 15/11/2025)
-  - Submission system for performance validation.
+  - Submission system for performance validation: Ex Course marked on 30/12/2024, exam passed on 06/01/2025
-  - SMS phone book integration for task notifications.
+  - SMS phone book integration for task notifications:Ex Reservation made on 17/06/2024 at 13:00.
   - ChatGPT for brainstorming and quick answers.
-  - CI/CD pipelines for automated testing and deployment.
+  - CI/CD pipelines for automated testing and deployment.Ex: Used to send notifications via Discord webhook

 ### **Authority Review**  .
 - **JWT and APIs**: Secure authentication using private and public keys to prevent fraud and unauthorized access.